Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

 \subsection{Training procedures}

 Based on the MDP, which was defined in the previous subsection, we run the RL approach.
 We chose Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, as it is considered robust and stable and is capable of handling continuous action spaces.
 It is an actor-critic RL approach, which means that the policy $\pi_{\zeta}$ and the value function $V_{\Phi}$ with parameters $\Phi$ are trained simultaneously.
 Note that in our case, both the policy and the value function share the majority of the neural network, which was described before.
-Typically, PPO uses an approximation of the advantages function $\hat{A}_k$ in iteration $k \in \mathbb{N}$, which has the form:

-For the parameter, which is used for the general advantage estimation $\hat{A}_k$, it holds $\lambda\in [0,1]$.
-Now, the parameters of the policy can be updated.
-For the update, a gradient ascent of the following objective function for $\tau\in [0.1,0.3]$ is computed:

-It is based on the idea that the quotient of the new policy $\pi_{\zeta}$ and the previous policy $\pi^{\rm old}$ becomes larger in the case of a positive advantage value and smaller otherwise.
-Furthermore, the objective function is clipped if the policy update becomes too intense, leading to a more robust training.
-After the policy update, the approximation of the value function $V_{\Phi}$ is updated by a gradient descent of the loss function:
+For an update step in the training, the policy is used for various training problems within the above introduced framework (see Figure~\ref{fig:framework}).
+At the same time, the states and actions are stored.
+In order to update the policy, PPO forces that the fraction of the updated policy over the previous policy increases for well-rated and decreases for poorly rated behavior in the stored data.
+In this way, good behavior is reinforced.
+The rating of the behavior is given by the general advantages estimation and the policy update is clipped, which avoids big update steps, for a more robust improvement.
+Afterwards, the general advantages estimation is updated with respect to the generated data and its corresponding rewards.

-Our technical implementation is based on the RL library \texttt{RLlib} \cite{liang2018rllib,liang2021rllib}.
+Our technical implementation is based on the RL library \texttt{RLlib} \cite{liang2018rllib}, available at \url{http://rllib.io}.
 The choice of hyperparameters for the described PPO approach can be seen in Table \ref{tab:PPO_hyperpara}.

-As metric to monitor the training, we observe the policy loss, the value function loss and the entropy in each episode.
-The loss value trends show the training behavior of the policy and the value function.
-The entropy is monitored, since it represents the exploration and uncertainty of the policy during the training.
+Thereby, the learning rate schedule is tailored to the magnitude of the reward and decreases for the final stages of the training.
+The gradient clip and the Kullback-Leibler parameters (KL coefficient, KL target), which together with the clipping parameter $\epsilon_{\text{clip}}$ limit the policy updates, are chosen empirically in order to avoid an instable training.
+The choice of the entropy schedule leads together with a high number of samples used for an update step (batch size) to an exploratory, but stable training.
+Typical default values have been selected for other PPO parameters, which we have confirmed by the robust training behavior.
+These include, for instance, the constant $\lambda$ depicting how strongly future rewards influence the update of the general advantages estimation.